Author: Carina Czisch

 In this phase, first impressions count.
-Potential applicants search for information about the company on job portals or on social networks, for example.
-This is where the potencial applicant makes the decision whether or not they want to apply for the job.
+Potential applicants search for information about the company on position portals or on social networks, for example.
+This is where the potencial applicant makes the decision whether or not they want to apply for the position.
 Also the applicant finds out on which platforms the company is present.

 - In this phase, the invitation to the interview and everything around the interview plays a role

 The first day of work is fundamentally important for the applicant’s attitude towards the company.
 On the first day there is so much to do because everything is new, therefore things like how the employees and the team are introduced are important.

 The termination phase is also important.
 Will the employee be treated kindly after termination or will he or she be met with resentment?
 The farewell also has an influence on possible further cooperation.

 After the employee has left the company, the employee shares his impressions and experiences to third parties.
 These experiences influence the image of the company and also shape future applications.